VET Program Approval and Maintenance Procedure

 ESOS Education Services for Overseas (ESOS) the minimum standards that Australian Educational Institutes must adhere to when delivering education to international students.

 Non-Award Programs Non-award studies include programs for professional development, education development, general interest and preparation for study offered by the University.
-Non-award studies cater for a range of educational requirements outside of the University’s award programs (as listed on Schedule 5.1)
+Non-award studies cater for a range of educational requirements outside of the University’s award programs (as listed on Current Award Courses Technical and Further Education)

 NVR Standards